dotwebstack/dotwebstack-framework/docs/core/filtering.md

 The following snippet from an `dotwebstack.yaml` file shows the `filters` configuration properties.

 The `field` and `default` properties within the `filters` configuration property are both optional.
 When the `field` property isn't supplied, the `filter` name needs to correspond with an existing field.
+An filter may also point implicit or explicit to a field that is not visible for selection.
+This can be configured for a object field with the `visible` configuration property.
+Default value is `true`

 The `dependsOn` property can be used when a filter depends on another filter.
 This will make the depends on filter mandatory.